Donald Trump Doesn’t Answer Question About Whether He’s A Coronavirus ‘Super Spreader’ While Leaving Hospital

 “That combination may have resulted in a super spreader event, the type that leads to a cluster of infections,” the report noted.
 “Others at the ceremony who tested positive for the virus include GOP Sens.
 Mike Lee of Utah and Thom Tillis of North Carolina; John Jenkins, president of Notre Dame University; and a reporter covering the announcement.”

-The report added that while there is no precise definition for this event, it is generally seen as a gathering that leads to a higher-than-normal transmission rate and where between 10 and 20 percent of carriers are responsible for 80 percent of new transmissions.
+The report added that while there is no precise definition for such an event, it is generally seen as a gathering that leads to a higher-than-normal transmission rate and where between 10 and 20 percent of carriers are responsible for 80 percent of new transmissions.

-Despite the spate of COVID-19 cases, the Trump campaign has said it plans to move forward and said that he still plans to participate in the second presidential debate, planned for next week.
+Despite the spike in COVID-19 cases, the Trump campaign has said it plans to move forward and said that he still plans to participate in the second presidential debate, planned for next week.